webmozarts/console-parallelization/README.md

 * Report any bugs or issues you find on the [issue tracker].
 * You can grab the source code at the package's [Git repository].

+To run the CS fixer and tests you can use the command `make`.
+More details available with `make help`.

 License
 -------